QI2-lab/.github/profile/README.md

 ### Contact

-For enquiries regarding our research, collaborations, or the contents of this repository, please approach our group leader:
+For enquiries regarding our research, collaborations, or the contents of this repository, please approach the group leader:

 **Janek Kołodyński** 📧 [&#106;ankolo&#64;ifpan.edu.pl](mailto:&#106;ankolo&#64;ifpan.edu.pl)